This article was updated in August 2016

 10,000 Marriott Rewards points convert to 2,000 Avios.
 No annual fee.
 Issuer: Creation.
 Spend £200 in 6 months to trigger bonus.
 Representative APR 16.9% variable.

-The Tesco Clubcard MasterCard, TSB Premier Avios cards and the free HSBC Premier card are not included on this list because they do not offer a sign-up bonus.
-The Tesco card does currently offer 1,000 Clubcard points (2,400 Avios) if you apply via certain comparison websites.
+The Tesco Clubcard MasterCard and the Premium version, the TSB Premier Avios cards and the free HSBC Premier card are not included on this list because they do not offer a sign-up bonus.
+The free version of the Tesco card does currently offer 1,000 Clubcard points (2,400 Avios) if you apply via certain comparison websites.

 Tomorrow, I will look at the earning rate on all of these cards.